Teaching

-The professorship teaches fundamental positions, processes, and paradigms of design theory and research, with a particular focus on contemporary and interdisciplinary design cultures.
-The aim is to identify and discuss the various concepts, components, techniques, and levels of meaning associated with the design of our environment, to examine and to contextualize them from a broader cultural perspective.
-In addition, essential insight and knowledge of scientific research, curating, and publishing is imparted.
+The professorship teaches fundamental positions, processes, and paradigms of design theory and research, with a particular focus on contemporary and mulitdisciplinary design cultures.
+The aim is to identify and discuss the various theoretical concepts, methodological strategies and exploratory practices of design, and to examine and contextualize them from a broader cultural perspective.
+In addition, essential insight and knowledge of scientific work, curating, and publishing is imparted.
 Prospective designers acquire essential conceptual and reflective skills to foster expanded theoretical and explorative perspectives on their own work, and to reflect and discuss them critically.

-In the Winter Semester 2025/2026, the Professorship of Design Theory and Design Research offers a diverse range of disciplinary and interdisciplinary courses — ranging from foundational lectures, specific seminars and workshops, to methodology-oriented and research-based formats.
+In the Summer Semester 2026, the Professorship of Design Theory and Design Research offers a diverse range of disciplinary and multidisciplinary courses — ranging from foundational lectures, specific seminars and workshops, to methodology-oriented and research-based formats.
 The teaching program is aimed at students of all creative disciplines and stages of study — from bachelor to doctoral — and invites critical engagement with questions of design, its positions, processes, and contexts.

 Lecture Series: Fundamentals – Introduction to the Theory and History of Design